 Be your middle schooler’s media mentor

 In many ways, adolescence is still very much what it always has been: a period of rocky hormonal changes, shifting social dynamics and the exploration of new frontiers.
 For today’s tweens and teens, however, the prevalence of tech is very different than for earlier generations.
-According to a 2018 Pew Research Center survey, nearly 95 percent of kids ages 13–17 have smartphones.
+According to a 2022 Pew Research Center survey, the vast majority of teens ages 13–17 have access to digital devices: smartphones (95 percent); desktop or laptop computers (90 percent); gaming consoles (80 percent).
 Among the challenges facing this age group are increased expectations about using screens to “do” school, as well as the social pressure to avoid FOMO (“fear of missing out”).
 For parents, there are numerous opportunities to be screen-time superheroes for this age group.
 We can:

 - Talk about safety and digital citizenship (e.g., emphasizing that nothing is private on the internet).

 - Address what to do when kids see something inappropriate or scary online.
 (It is not a question of if they will see porn, but when.)

 - Challenge schools to provide clear guidelines to families if their student requires any online learning or one-on-one programs.